-There are several different types of medication that can help a teen experiencing intense or severe symptoms of an anxiety disorder.
+There are several different types of medication that can help teens experiencing intense or severe symptoms of an anxiety disorder.
 Sometimes medication can be used as a starting point, from which a teen can begin to feel relief, thereby allowing them to begin working toward new thinking patterns and responses.
 For this reason, many mental health treatment programs will combine medication with talk therapy treatment.
-Medications which are typically prescribed for anxiety includes prescription sedatives like benzodiazepines, antidepressants such as SSRIs, and other types.
+Medications which are typically prescribed for anxiety includes prescription sedatives like benzodiazepines and antidepressants such as SSRIs.

-Other treatments to help alleviate anxiety symptoms include meditation and massage, yoga, acupuncture, and relaxation techniques from aromatherapy to breathing exercises.
-Another alternative anxiety treatment is repetitive transcranial magnetic stimulation, which has shown promise in some people with generalized anxiety disorder.
+Other treatments to help alleviate anxiety symptoms include meditation and massage, yoga, acupuncture, and relaxation techniques, such as aromatherapy or breathing exercises.
+Another alternative to traditional anxiety treatment is called repetitive transcranial magnetic stimulation.
+This newer type of treatment has shown promise in some people suffering from generalized anxiety disorder.

 Anxiety is a terrible feeling, highlighted by fear and worry.
 Like other mental health disorders, anxiety can be debilitating.
 As symptoms progress, it becomes harder and harder to hope for a day when you don’t feel anxious or scared.
-However, getting anxiety help can go a long way.
+However, getting help for your symptoms of anxiety can go a long way.

-Residential teen treatment options like Paradigm Malibu give teens the option to get away from the pressures and stressors of life and focus on evaluating both their mental health and physical health.
-It gives teens the perfect space to work on their worries, talk through issues, and find a teen anxiety treatment plan that gives them a chance to manage their anxiety, and not let it manage them.
+Residential teen mental health treatment options like Paradigm Malibu give teens the option to get away from the pressures and stressors of life, allowing them to focus on evaluating both their mental health and physical health.
+It gives teens the perfect space to work on their worries, talk through issues, and to find a teen anxiety treatment plan that will give them a chance to manage their anxiety, instead of letting it manage them.

 “ Our 16-year has been struggling with anxiety and severe depression and seemed stuck.
 We felt we had nowhere else to go.
 After 40 days, I feel like we’ve gotten our daughter back!
 It’s been an amazing experience.
 She now has tools, perspective, improved self love and a resilience we haven’t seen in two years. “

 – Rebecca J.

-Is It Going to Get Better or Worse?
+Is My Anxiety Going to Get Better or Worse?